Insurance for International Students

 Enrollment and coverage

 This year’s plan will be provided by UnitedHealthcare StudentResources (UHCSR).
-The plan starts on August 1, 2018 for international students who are new to the university.
-For returning international students, the plan starts on August 16, 2018.
+The plan starts on August 1, 2018.

 Starting around September 1, you will be able to create an online account with UHCSR through their app or on their website.
 Brochures summarizing plan details and certificate of coverage are available online.
 You can also request printed copies for in-person pickup.